Me and My Crew

 Living with Lupus/Sjogren’s Syndrome/Rheumatoid Arthritis has changed my life in so many ways.
 While its great to have a diagnosis, I am still wrapping my head around having a disease that will be with me for life.
 I’m making life style changes that will hopefully help me in the long run.
 And despite everything, I’m done with graduate school and now hold a Master’s Degree in Biochemistry and Molecular Biology.

 As I transition, so will this blog.
-I’m going to try and share the challenges of the changes that I’m making and give a look inside the world of biomedical research.
+I’m going to try and share the challenges of the changes that come with transitioning from lab bench to classroom.
 I have tried for a several years (since I started) to blog once a week at least and I think now, I can finally get close to that.
 I hope to also pass one useful information concerning the diseases and syndromes I’m battling and hopefully with all this together, I can help make the world a better place.

 So I hope you enjoy this look into the ball of chaos that is my life!
 Hang on, it’s quite a ride!